-To manage caching in the agent, set Add Cache-Control Headers so that HTTP responses generated by the agent include the Cache-Control HTTP header.
+To manage caching, set Add Cache-Control Headers so that HTTP responses generated by the agent include the Cache-Control HTTP header.

-When the Cache-Control HTTP header is present, the response can't be cached by the browser.
-The header uses the following values: max-age=0, no-cache, no-store, must-revalidate.
+When the Cache-Control HTTP header is present, the response cannot be cached.
+The header uses the following values: maxage=0, no-cache, no-store, must-revalidate.